dubgeiser/aoc2015/README.md

 ## Day 10
 Does not look that good, takes a second for 50 iterations...
 Also take a look at https://www.youtube.com/watch?v=ea7lJkEhytA

+## Day 15
+Brute forcing took about 7 seconds:
+142848 permutations, of which 109207 yield bad results